Jade MacRae

-Jade Aurora MacRae is an Australian soul singer and the daughter of professional musicians Joy Yates and Dave MacRae.
+Jade Aurora MacRae (born 4 June 1979) is an Australian soul singer and the daughter of professional musicians Joy Yates and Dave MacRae.
 MacRae is best known for her top 40 singles "So Hot Right Now" and "Superstar", both released in 2005.
 In 2012, following her marriage to Australian hip hop artist Phrase, MacRae continued her musical career under the new moniker of Dune.

 Early life and education

 Jade Aurora Moana MacRae was born in London, England, into a musical family.
-MacRae's mother is respected session vocalist Joy Yates and her pianist father is Dave MacRae.
+MacRae's New Zealand parents are session vocalist Joy Yates, who is of Māori and European descent, and pianist Dave MacRae.
 After moving to Australia before the age of eight, MacRae grew up in Sydney.
 She began learning the piano at the age of three years and the violin at the age of eight.

 MacRae studied during her high school years at the Sydney Conservatorium of Music and engaged in musical projects with members of The Sleepy Jackson and Pnau.

 She completed the New South Wales Higher School Certificate.